cyberc00z/rd8/content/blog/new-beginnings/bucket.md

 This year, I am determined to try out various endeavors, to delve into a multitude of experiences and ideas.
 The weight of these thoughts has become suffocating, and I fear living with regret if I don't manifest them in the practical world.
 It would be deeply unfair and dishonest to myself.
 <br />

 Seriously, I am coming back to technology after two years of gap.
-So A LOT to cover on.
+So A LOT to cover up.
 Hail LLaMa